-This is a Christmas cookies recipes that is loosely based on a German cookie recipe.
+These low carb zimsterne cookies are a Christmas cookie recipes that is loosely based on a German cookie recipe.
 Zimtsterne are traditional cinnamon biscuits served at Christmas time in Germany.
 The original recipe is gluten-free but I’ve tweaked it to make it low carb too.

-These cookies are deliciously chewy in texture and harden up overnight if kept in the fridge.
+These low carb zimsterne cookies are deliciously chewy in texture and harden up overnight if kept in the fridge.
 They are almost a macaroon-like cookie.
 As they are gluten-free and dairy free are also great for those of you with allergies.
+One of my grandmothers was German and we used to enjoy some delicious cookies and chocolates at Christmas.

-Decorating them is a personal option so I have not included it in the recipe below.
+Decorating these low carb German cookies is a personal option so I have not included it in the recipe below.
 I piped a lemon cream cheese butter mix over mine which was lovely with the cinnamon.
 I did not want to smother them with a topping as I wanted to enjoy the taste of the cookies.

 I never used to be much of a cookie and biscuit baker and preferred cake making.
 As a result I never really had any selection of cookie cutters in my kitchen.
 I’d roll the cookies out into balls and think it would do.
 This may change as I recently purchased a couple of cookie cutters from a shop that was almost an Aladdin’s cave of kitchen delights.
 As well as the shape of the cookie being so much better it ensured more of an even cookie too.